StevenMaude/go-mailin8/README.md

 ## Usage

-1. Send, or get an email sent to a [nada](https://getnada.com) email address of your choosing.
+1. Send, or get an email sent to an [inboxes.com](https://inboxes.com) email address of your choosing.
 2. Run the binary supplying `<email address>` as an argument, e.g.
    `go-mailin8_linux_amd64 <email_address>`